NkosiMlaba/Facial-Recognition-Attendance-System/README.md

 ## Features implemented thus far:
 - Easy enrollment of students and employees
-- Attendance recording for arrival and departure
+- Recording for arrival and departure
+- Implemented concurrent checking for new user additions and ensure timely recognition of their faces

 ## System requirements:
 - Java